-‘The Vampire Diaries’ Bosses Tease A New Chapter For Mystic Falls
+‘The Vampire Diaries’: Bosses Tease A New Chapter For Mystic Falls

 Caroline Forbes Gets The Future She Needed

-Even without a direct spin-off, the story of Caroline Forbes may live beyond The Vampire Diaries saga with possible cameos on The Originals, but, even barring that possibility, Entertainment Weekly shares that the character played by Candice King does get a happy ending.
-It may not be the future that the leading female vampire on TVD envisioned for herself, but, as life rarely works out the way it has been planned, Caroline does come out of things pretty well.
+Even without a direct spinoff, the story of Caroline Forbes may live beyond The Vampire Diaries saga with possible cameos on The Originals, but even barring that possibility, Entertainment Weekly shares that the character played by Candice King does get a happy ending.
+It may not be the future that the leading female vampire on TVD envisioned for herself, but as life rarely works out the way it has been planned, Caroline does come out of things pretty well.

-Just as Caroline opens up the new boarding school alongside Alaric (Matthew Davis) and begins to face the very real problems of operating an educational institution, an unexpected letter from Klaus brings more than just an emotional goodbye.
+Just as Caroline opens up the new boarding school, alongside Alaric (Matthew Davis), and begins to face the very real problems of operating an educational institution, an unexpected letter from Klaus brings more than just an emotional goodbye.

 “First of all I have to give a special shout-out to Carina [Mackenzie], who wrote that letter for me,” Plec says.
 “We have her to thank for that.
 And when I read it and I saw ‘however long it takes,’ I just about died.
 She nailed it.”

-As with her previous statements, Plec again emphasizes that the words “the beginning of another story,” spoken within tonight’s finale of The Vampire Diaries, does set the stage for a new series, but she’s quick to add that it’s with the hope of a spin-off.
+As with her previous statements, Plec again emphasizes that the words “the beginning of another story,” spoken within tonight’s finale of The Vampire Diaries, does set the stage for a new series, but she’s quick to add that it’s with the hope of a spinoff.
 It’s not a guarantee at this point.

-In speaking about getting more on the Klaroline front, Julie dashes hopes that we’ll see Caroline King on The Originals.
-In fact, she breaks our hearts even more with bad news for fans of the spin-off series as well.
+In speaking about getting more on the “Klaroline” front, Julie dashes hopes that we’ll see Caroline King on The Originals.
+In fact, she breaks fans’ hearts even more with bad news for followers of the spinoff series as well.

 “I can’t make any promises for many reasons: One, because we don’t have a fifth season of The Originals,” says Julie Plec.
 “Two, because while I love the world of the boarding school and all that it represents, that would be an entirely new show that I haven’t even begun to think about, but the doors were not left open unintentionally.”

-[Featured Image by CW]
+[Featured Image by The CW]